Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 • The lower edge of the candle is inserted into the ear, and the upper edge is lit with a match.

-• A small part of the candle should burn out to the mark, after which it is taken out of the ear canal and extinguished with water.
+• A small part of the candle should burn down to the mark, after which it is removed from the ear canal and extinguished with water.

-• The remnants of the candle are removed from the surface of the organ with a cotton swab.
+• Remove the remains of the candle from the surface of the organ with a cotton swab.

-To keep warm, the ear is covered with a swab for 10 minutes.
+To preserve heat, cover the ear with a tampon for 10 minutes.

-The procedure should be carried out on both sides, regardless of whether there is a cork in both ears or only one.
-Recommendations for the safe use of candles:
+The procedure should be carried out on both sides, regardless of whether the plug is in both ears or just one.
+Recommendations for safe use of candles:

-• the procedure is best done before going to bed or after the end you need to lie down for at least 20 minutes;
+• It is better to carry out the procedure before going to bed or after finishing you need to lie down for at least 20 minutes;

 • Do not wash your hair on the day of the procedure.

-Candles to remove sulfuric plugs are allowed to be used daily until a positive effect is achieved.
-If after several procedures the sulfur plug has not been removed, then it is better to visit a doctor.
-The most common brands are: Reamed, Phytomedicine, Diaz and Doctor Vera.
+Candles for removing wax plugs can be used daily until a positive effect is achieved.
+If after several procedures the cerumen plug is not removed, then it is better to visit a doctor.
+The most common brands: Reamed, Phytomedicine, Dias and Doctor Vera.

 How to make a candle yourself?

-If you don’t want to turn to pharmacy products, then you can make a candle with your own hands:
+If you don’t want to turn to pharmaceutical products, you can make a candle yourself:

-1. The base for the wax is being prepared.
-A cone 50 cm long and 20 and 5 mm in diameter is cut from a dry aspen log.
+1. The base for the wax is prepared.
+A cone 50 cm long and side diameters 20 and 5 mm is cut from a dry aspen log.

-2. The beeswax is melted in a water bath.
+2. Beeswax is melted in a water bath.

 Cotton fabric is cut into strips five centimeters wide.

-3. One strip is dipped in beeswax and soaked abundantly with it.
+3. One strip is dipped in beeswax and soaked generously with it.

 4. The wooden cone is lubricated with vegetable oil.

-The impregnated fabric is tightly wound on the workpiece without gaps.
-If they do arise, then they are covered with a brush, which is first dipped in wax.
+The impregnated fabric is tightly wound onto the workpiece without gaps.
+If they do arise, they are covered with a brush, which is first dipped in wax.

 5. After hardening, the candle is removed from the workpiece.

-The result is a hollow wax tube, which can be used for the above procedure to remove sulfur plugs.
+The result is a hollow wax tube, which can be used to carry out the above-described procedure for removing wax plugs.

-Sometimes the seal is so dense and is located in close proximity to the eardrum.
-In such cases, home remedies are ineffective.
-The sulfur plug is removed only by a specialist.
+Sometimes the seal is so dense and located in close proximity to the eardrum.
+In such cases, home methods are ineffective.
+The wax plug can only be removed by a specialist.

-The formation of sulfur in the ears is a natural process for any organism.
+The formation of wax in the ears is a natural process for any organism.
 The substance is produced by the sulfur glands and protects the ear from the penetration of bacteria, fungi and potentially dangerous microorganisms.
-Normally, sulfur is removed from the ear on its own, without causing any inconvenience to a person (plaque, itching, burning).
-With excessive secretion, as well as with blockage of the glands in the ear canal, the amount of sulfur exceeds the required volume.
-Lack of hygiene leads to the compaction of the substance, transforming it into a dense layer - sulfur plug.
+Normally, wax is removed from the ear on its own without causing any inconvenience to a person (formation of plaque, itching, burning).
+With excessive secretion production, as well as with blockage of the glands in the ear canal, the amount of sulfur exceeds the required volume.
+Lack of hygiene leads to compaction of the substance, transforming it into a dense layer - sulfur plug.

-1. Mechanical tamping of sulfur - with intensive hygiene with cotton swabs, a person does not clean the ear canal, but pushes the substance deeper.
-In this regard, sulfur constantly accumulates in the depth of the passage without the possibility of exit, which eventually leads to complete blockage of the ear opening and the formation of an ear plug.
-Also, excessive use of cotton swabs disrupts the natural secretion of the secret, leaving the mucous membrane unprotected.
+1. Mechanical compaction of wax - with intensive hygiene with cotton swabs, a person does not clean the ear canal, but pushes the substance deeper.
+In this regard, sulfur constantly accumulates in the depths of the passage without the possibility of exit, which over time leads to complete blockage of the ear opening and the formation of an ear plug.
+Also, excessive use of cotton swabs disrupts the natural secretion of secretions, leaving the mucous membrane unprotected.
 This leads to the formation of fungus and infectious inflammation.

-2. Increased secretion is an individual feature of the body, when a substance is released in a larger volume than it should be.
-In this case, the excess eventually accumulates in the ear canal, or is pushed deep into the cotton swabs.
-The result is the formation of a sulfur plug.
+2. Increased secretion is an individual feature of the body when a substance is released in a larger volume than it should be.
+In this case, the excess accumulates in the ear canal over time, or is pushed deeper with cotton swabs.
+The result is the formation of sulfur plugs.

 3. Increased ear care - there is no doubt that the ear needs to be looked after, but only within reasonable limits.
-The use of cotton swabs several times a day leads to microtrauma of the mucous membrane of the ear canal, as well as complete deprivation of lubrication in the form of sulfur.
-The glands begin to produce the substance in an enhanced mode, so an excess of secretion is obtained.
+Using cotton swabs several times a day leads to microtrauma of the mucous membrane of the ear canal, as well as complete deprivation of lubricant in the form of sulfur.
+The glands begin to produce the substance in an enhanced mode, so there is an excess of secretion.
 It is he who becomes part of the sulfur plug.

-4. - some people have a unique structure of the auditory canal, which is characterized by tortuosity.
-In this regard, hygiene measures do not bring the desired effect - part of the sulfur remains deep in the ear.
-If at the same time the substance has an increased viscosity, then the occurrence of sulfur plugs for a person is a frequent and familiar phenomenon.
+4. – some people have a unique structure of the auditory canal, which is characterized by tortuosity.
+In this regard, hygiene measures do not bring the desired effect - some of the wax remains deep in the ear.
+If the substance has increased viscosity, then the occurrence of sulfur plugs is a frequent and familiar phenomenon for humans.

-The reason for the formation of a sulfur plug is both the person himself and his rash actions, and the peculiarity of the body.
-The latter option is no less common than the first.
+The reason for the formation of sulfur plugs is both the person himself and his rash actions, as well as the peculiarity of the body.
+The last option is no less common than the first.

-Important: increased ear secretion is considered a pathology and is a symptom of several diseases, such as eczema or dermatitis.
+Important: increased secretion of ear secretions is considered a pathology and is a symptom of several diseases, for example, eczema or dermatitis.

 Symptoms

-Signs of the formation of a sulfur plug differ depending on the localization and density of the formed substance.
-The process of formation of blockage of the ear canal proceeds imperceptibly for a person until the canal begins to overlap.
-The first symptomatology appears at 70% of the closure of the ear opening.
+Signs of the formation of sulfur plugs differ depending on the location and density of the formed substance.
+The process of formation of blockage of the ear canal occurs unnoticed by a person until the canal begins to block.
+The first symptoms appear at 70% closure of the ear opening.

-The main symptom is considered to be hearing impairment - a person feels either a complete hearing loss, which depends on the intensity of the cork formation and its density.
-As a rule, the process proceeds gradually, so there is no sudden hearing loss.
-First, there is a feeling of congestion - after water procedures, when water enters the ear canal and the cork gets wet.
-Also, the effect of stunning is observed after sleep, when a person spends a long time in one position, while sulfur is evenly distributed inside the channel.
+The main symptom is hearing impairment - a person experiences either complete hearing loss, which depends on the intensity of the formation of the plug and its density.
+As a rule, the process occurs gradually, so sudden hearing loss does not occur.
+First, a feeling of stuffiness appears - after water procedures, when water gets into the ear canal and the plug gets wet.
+Also, the stunning effect is observed after sleep, when a person spends a long time in one position, and sulfur spreads evenly inside the canal.

-The localization of the sulfur plug can be roughly determined by sensations.
-If the clot of secretion is located closer to the external passage, then additional symptoms, except for hearing loss, are not observed.
+The location of the wax plug can be approximately determined by sensations.
+If the clot of secretion is located closer to the external passage, then no additional symptoms other than hearing impairment are observed.

-If the cork is as close as possible to the eardrum, then the symptoms are as follows:
+If the plug is as close as possible to the eardrum, then the symptoms are as follows:

 • nausea;